• Facebook Share

 DGA President Paris Barclay announced the presenters for the 67th Annual DGA Awards, to be hosted by Jane Lynch on Saturday, February 7, 2015 at the Hyatt Regency Century Plaza.

-Jane Lynch to Host DGA Awards
+Jane Lynch Returning to Host 67th Annual DGA Awards

 DGA President Paris Barclay announced that actor Jane Lynch will host the DGA Awards for a second consecutive year.